A student reading a book outside.

 A student working on a piece of equipment.

 Western is dedicated to providing meaningful, resume-worthy experience for WMU students, extending learning that begins in the classroom.
-Beginning in fall 2022, the Broncos Lead Internship Program will provide support for Broncos exploring their career options, including wages for work completed at internships in a network of businesses and companies.
+The Broncos Lead Internship Program provides support for Broncos exploring their career options, including wages for work completed at internships in a network of businesses and companies.

-All Western sophomore to senior students in good academic standing are eligible to apply for an internship that is funded at approximately $15/hour for 20 hours per week during a 12-week period.
-The University will support 100 of these internships during the 2022-23 academic year and plans to grow the number significantly in subsequent years.
+All Western sophomore to senior students in good academic standing are eligible to apply for an internship that is funded at approximately $17.50/hour for 20 hours per week during a 12-week period.
+The University supports up to 150 of these internships throughout the academic year.

-Western will work to promote wide access to the program with emphasis on students who might not otherwise be able to take on an internship: first-generation college students and historically marginalized populations.
+Western promotes wide access to the program with emphasis on students who might not otherwise be able to take on an internship: first-generation college students and historically marginalized populations.

 Resume-worthy experience